awslabs/aws-ddk/docs/release/next/how-to/ddk-configuration.markdown

     }
 }
 ```
-Any underlying CDK resource matching the id: "ddk-glue-transform-job" would be passed the properties "*timeout*" and "*worker_count*".
+Any underlying CDK resource matching the id: "*ddk-glue-transform-job*" would be passed the properties "*timeout*" and "*worker_count*".

 ### Property Precedence
 Explicit properties will always take precedence over config values.